 John C. Eklund and Michael Mannor (Working), Keep Your Eye on the Ball or on the Field?
 Exploring the Performance Implications of Executive Strategic Attention.

 Abstract: Markets offer competing narratives to executives: keep your eye on the ball and focus, but also fight complacency by staying in tune with a wide set of potential strategies to maintain flexibility.
 Scholars offer little help to resolve this conflict, echoing these two logics in parallel streams of research.
 In this paper we provide new insight into the nature of executive attention by developing a new tool for assessing attention to multiple strategies.
 We examine how the breadth of strategies to which executives pay attention varies across industries and time, and investigate how the breadth of executive attention influences performance under varying industry conditions.
 We find that focused executive attention has a consistent positive effect on performance, except in stagnant growth or low return industries.

-John C. Eklund (Work In Progress), Looking in the Mirror or out of the Window: the Role of Capabilities and Competition in Strategic Choice.
+John C. Eklund (Working), Looking in the Mirror or out of the Window: the Role of Capabilities and Competition in Strategic Choice.

 Abstract: Managers often have to select between strategies with differing risk profiles.
 An organization’s capabilities associated with execution of each strategy and competitors’ capabilities in responding to each strategy are likely to adjust the relative risk profile of these strategies.
 I argue that when making choices between strategies, stronger capabilities associated with a specific strategy decrease its perceived risk, thereby increasing its relative usage.
 Further, weaker competitors’ capabilities in responding to a specific strategy decrease the strategy’s perceived risk, thereby increasing its relative usage.
 However, market leaders who have less to gain through considering their competitors’ capabilities are less likely to consider them when making their strategic choices.
 I find support for these arguments in the context of US college football.